 Available on the ERASURE EP ‘Storm Chaser’ via Mute Records

 At the time ‘Symmetry’ was unveiled, THE HUMAN LEAGUE had not released any new material since 2001.
 With a fabulous chorus, this was the nearest thing to a new HUMAN LEAGUE track with Victoria Hesketh doing her best Susanne Sulley impression.
 So when it was Phil talking, it was magic.
 “Tell me your dreams and I’ll tell you all my fears” he announced, as they complimented each other in a way that had not really even been heard on a League record before.

 Available on the LITTLE BOOTS album ‘Hands’ via 679 Recordings

 MY ROBOT FRIEND featuring ALISON MOYET Waiting (2009)

 MY ROBOT FRIEND aka Howard Rigberg famously created the song ‘We’re The Pet Shop Boys’ in honour of Messrs Tennant and Lowe, who subsequently covered it by way of a reverse compliment.
-For his 2009 album ‘Soft-Core’, Rigberg went recruited ALISON MOYET for her first purely electronic adventure since the YAZOO days on ‘Waiting’.
-Harking back to her time with Vince Clarke, this welcome union with its off-kilter synth sounds alongside her voice no doubt helped ignite her interest in working within the genre again, the result of which was 2013’s ‘the minutes’.
+Rigberg went recruited ALISON MOYET for her first purely electronic adventure since the YAZOO days on ‘Waiting’.
+This welcome union with its off-kilter synth sounds alongside her voice no doubt helped ignite her interest in working within the genre again, the result of which was 2013’s ‘the minutes’.